hbctraining/DGE_workshop/lessons/DGE_workflow.md

 | ... | ... | ... |
 |Total RPKM-normalized counts | 1,000,000 | 1,500,000 |

 SampleA has a greater proportion of counts associated with MOV10 (5.5/1,000,000) than does sampleB (5.5/1,500,000) even though the RPKM count values are the same.
-Therefore, we cannot directly compare the counts for MOV10 (or any other gene) between sample1 and sample2 because the total number of normalized counts are different between samples.
+Therefore, we cannot directly compare the counts for MOV10 (or any other gene) between sampleA and sampleB because the total number of normalized counts are different between samples.

 ### TPM (recommended)
 In contrast to RPKM/FPKM, TPM-normalized counts normalize for both sequencing depth and gene length, but have the same total TPM-normalized counts per sample.
 Therefore, the normalized count values are comparable both between and within samples.